Test Code LAB1232579 Helicobacter pylori stool antigen

 NOTE: Antimicrobials, proton pump inhibitors and bismuth preparations are known to suppress H. pylori and if ingested may give false negative results.
 In these cases, a new fecal sample should be collected and tested 14 days after treatment has stopped.
 Positive results from patients that have used antibiotics, PPIs, or bismuth compounds in the 14 days prior to fecal sample collection are still considered accurate.

-Test results are reported as positive, negative, and equivocal.
+Test results are reported as positive, negative, and indeterminate.

-- For samples that are equivocal; a fresh specimen should be collected and tested
+- For samples that are indeterminate; a fresh specimen should be collected and tested.

 A negative test result does not preclude the possibility of the presence of H. pylori antigen in the specimen which may occur if the level of antigen is below the detection limit of the test.